 - In 2015, we visited friends who are natives of Lima, Peru, exploring the city, conducting a volunteer seminar on Experiential Learning at a local university and attending our host family’s daughter’s first communion.

-- And finally, we have traveled to Mexico (both west and Caribbean coasts) for over twenty-five years each year to vacation.
-We settled on going to Isla Mujeres since 1990 every year.
-Recently I travelled with girlfriends from the island to visit San Miguel de Allende, MX in 2015 and San Cristóbal, MX in 2016.
+- And finally, we have traveled to Mexico (both west and Caribbean coasts) for over thirty years each year to vacation.
+We settled on Isla Mujeres since 1990 every year.
+Recently I travelled with girlfriends from the island to tour San Miguel de Allende, MX in 2015 and San Cristóbal, MX in 2016.

 My writing, a lifelong dream now realized in retirement, gives me a chance to share about my travels, reflections, and current ideas about travel; however, I realize many people will never get the opportunity to travel as I have.
 For me the concept of “travel” is to open oneself to new people, different ideas, unfamiliar experiences – all of which can happen at home or wherever we find ourselves.